 Where Can You Find Dognip?

-Some stores sell anise treats for dogs, but it hasn’t caught on quite like catnip.
+Some stores sell anise dog treats, but it hasn’t caught on quite like catnip.
 You might have to go online to find dognip for your pet.
 You could also visit a spice store and pick up a bag of anise seed.
 If you can’t find it in person, hundreds of online stores sell raw anise.

 Is Raw Anise Safe for Your Dog?

 Raw anise is 100% safe for your dog when you use it in moderation.
-Treat your dog to anise once in a while for an afternoon of fun and relaxation.
+I like to treat my dogs to anise once in a while for an afternoon of fun and relaxation.
 However, you shouldn’t give your dog anise every day, as too much anise can cause stomach problems and issues with their nervous system.
 You wouldn’t give your cat catnip every day, so show the same moderation with dognip.

 What About Star Anise?